aaronplasek/OCR_PDFs/README.md

 ## nota bene
  - Script will process all PDFs in the same directory, but will *not* recursively process PDFs in subfolders.
- - Script uses terminal commands via the jupyter magic (i.e., "!" command) alongside python 3 so <b>this code will not work outside of a jupyter notebook</b>.
+ - Script uses shell commands (via the jupyter "!" command) alongside python 3 so <b>this code will not work outside of a jupyter notebook</b>.
  - Script ignores PDFs named `[filename].processed.pdf`.
 If keep_processed_PDFs = False, it will overwrite all PDFs ending in `processed.pdf`.